LeandroLovisolo/Customica/README.md

 * `ADMIN_PASS`: Password for the administrative dashboard.
 * `READ_ONLY`: Whether the app is running in read-only mode or not.
 Possible values: true, false.

-You can easily do this in one line:
+You can easily do this as a single command:

 ```
 play run -DDATABASE_URL=postgres://<user>:<pass>@<host>:<port>/<db> -DFACEBOOK_ID=<your app ID> \